tinyx3k/ransomware.live/docs/profiles.md

 ## pandora

-_ Description :_
-Pandora ransomware was obtained by vx-underground at 2022-03-14.
+>Pandora ransomware was obtained by vx-underground at 2022-03-14.

 - contact@pandoraxyz.xyz